MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

    :::image type="content" source="media/migrate-websphere-to-vms-with-ha-dr/failover-job-details.png" alt-text="Screenshot of failover job details." lightbox="media/migrate-websphere-to-vms-with-ha-dr/failover-job-details.png":::

-Then, use the following steps to enable the external access to the WebSphere Integrated Solutions Console and sample app in the secondary region, and verify if they work as expected.
+Then, use the following steps to enable the external access to the WebSphere Integrated Solutions Console and sample app in the secondary region.

 1. In the search box at the top of the Azure portal, enter **Resource groups** and select **Resource groups** in the search results.
 1. Select the name of resource group for your secondary region - for example, *was-cluster-westus-mjg022624*.
 Sort items by **Type** in the **Resource Group** page.
 1. Select **Network Interface** prefixed with *dmgr*.
 Select **IP configurations** > **ipconfig1**.
 Check **Associate public IP address**.
 For **Public IP address**, select public IP address prefixed with *dmgr*.
 This is the one you created previously.
 In the article it is named *dmgr-public-ip-westus-mjg022624*.
 Select **Save**, wait until it completes.
 1. Switch back to the resource group, and select **Network Interface** prefixed with *ihs*.
 Select **IP configurations** > **ipconfig1**.
 Check **Associate public IP address**.
 For **Public IP address**, select public IP address prefixed with *ihs*.
 This is the one you created previously.
 In the article it is named *ihs-public-ip-westus-mjg022624*.
 Select **Save**, wait until it completes.

+Now, verify if the failover works as expected.

 1. Find the DNS name label for the public IP address of Dmgr you created before.
 Open the URL of Dmgr WebSphere Integrated Solutions Console in a new browser tab.
 Don't forget to use `https`.
 For example, `https://dmgrmjg022624.westus.cloudapp.azure.com:9043/ibm/console`.
 Refresh the page until you see the welcome page for sign in.
 1. Sign in to the console with the user name and password for WebSphere administrator you wrote down before, and check the followings:
    1. Under navigation pane at the left side, select **Servers** > **All servers**.
 In **Middleware servers** pane, you should see 4 servers listed, including 3 WebSphere application servers consisting of WebSphere cluster *MyCluster* and 1 Web server that is an IHS.
 Refresh the page until you see all servers are started.